Internal communication is no longer a support function — it’s a business advantage.

 Managers translate strategy

-Encourage two-way communication to make sure managers and employees are aligned with the company’s vision.
+Encourage two-way communication to make sure managers and employees stay aligned with the company’s vision.
+Regular check-ins, feedback loops, and open discussions help surface issues early and keep everyone moving in the same direction.

 Employees shape communication culture

 Employees should have a voice in company communication, not just receive updates.
-Participatory communication builds trust and increases engagement by giving all employees a voice.
+Participatory communication strengthens internal communication by making it more inclusive and relevant.
+It builds trust, encourages transparency, and increases engagement by giving all employees a voice.

-Don’t let your employees have a passive role in your strategy.
-In most organizations, employees want to feel heard and to be more involved in the internal communication strategy.
+Don’t let employees play a passive role in your strategy.
+In most organizations, people want to feel heard and contribute ideas that improve how work gets done.
+Involving them in your internal communication strategy leads to better insights and stronger buy-in.

-Encourage your employees to write blog posts or to make short videos where they share tips and best practices with their team.
-The idea is to encourage them to build their thought leadership through content creation.
+Encourage employees to share knowledge and experiences.
+For example, they can write blog posts or create short videos to share tips and best practices with their teams.
+This not only improves knowledge sharing but also helps them build their thought leadership through content creation.

 The biggest internal communication challenges in 2026